bookofproofs/bookofproofs.github.io/_sources/history/20th-century/grigelionis.md

 9. Established new theorems related to multidimensional Fourier series.
 10. Formulated a generalization of the Lebesgue’s representation theorem in the context of Banach spaces.

 Born 1 April 1935, Iciūnai, near Vaškai, Lithuania.
-Died 23 May2014, Vilnius, Lithuania.
+Died 23 May 2014, Vilnius, Lithuania.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Grigelionis/)